View Charles Bracey's Obituary on SouthBendTribune.com and share memories

 Charles Bracey

-Charles was born in Hammond, IN, to Leslie Earl and Inez (O'Bannon) Bracey who both preceded him in death along with a brother; Leslie E. Bracey, Jr., sisters; Clara Watkins, Inez Bracey and Lavern Jenkins.
+Charles was born in Hammond, IN, to Leslie Earl and Inez (O'Bannon) Bracey on June 6, 1949, both of whom preceded him in death along with a brother, Leslie E. Bracey, Jr.; and sisters, Clara Watkins, Inez Bracey, and Lavern Jenkins.

-Survivors left to cherish his memory include two daughters; Sandra Bracey of Indianapolis, IN, and Geralyn Bracey of South Bend, IN, three sons; Jerry (Tina) Bracey of Conyers, GA, Charles Hughes of Lawrenceville, GA, and Terence Spencer of Hammond, IN, 13 grandchildren, seven great-grandchildren, two sisters; Maggie Fultz of Hammond, IN, and Barbara Stokes of Detroit, MI, two brothers; Lonzie Bracey of South Bend, IN, and Keith (Iris) Bracey of Austell, GA, his life long friend; William Hill of Indianapolis, IN, along with other relatives and friends.
+Survivors left to cherish his memory include two daughters, Sandra Bracey of Indianapolis, IN and Geralyn Bracey of South Bend, IN; three sons, Jerry (Tina) Bracey of Conyers, GA, Charles Hughes of Lawrenceville, GA, and Terence Spencer of Hammond, IN; 13 grandchildren and 7 great-grandchildren; two sisters, Maggie Fultz of Hammond, IN and Barbara Stokes of Detroit, MI; two brothers, Lonzie Bracey of South Bend, IN and Keith (Iris) Bracey of Austell, GA; and his life-long friend, William Hill of Indianapolis, IN, along with other relatives and friends.

 Arrangements entrusted with ALFORD'S MORTUARY.